 Present any conclusions and findings about the program.
 This is an opportunity to provide a brief abstract/synopsis of your program’s current circumstances and needs.

-We have faced some major challenges and obstacles over the last 24 months due to budget decisions, loss of FT faculty, major curriculum redesign, and administrative reorganization.
-Even with these challenges, we still succeeded in making multiple program/curriculum revisions based on data we collected from our assessment cycle, and we will continue to work collaboratively with multiple departments to ensure that the courses we offer and any new courses we create reflect our commitment to the academic needs, success, and retention of our BC student population.
+We have faced some major challenges and obstacles over the last 3 years due to budget decisions, loss of FT faculty, major curriculum redesign, and administrative reorganization.
+Even with these challenges, we still succeeded in making multiple program/curriculum revisions based on data we collected from our assessment cycle, and we will continue to work collaboratively with multiple departments to ensure that the courses we currently offer and any new courses we create reflect our commitment to the academic needs, success, and retention of our BC student population.
 We have two new FT tenure track faculty in Fall 2015, and 2 temporary FT faculty (1 in Spring 2014 and 1 in Fall 2015).
 We also hired numerous new adjuncts over the past year to cover FT faculty losses and to meet increasing enrollment demands for our courses.
-We are requesting the current temporary FT faculty be converted to tenure track to cover our increase in demand for accelerated reading and math courses.
-To address the needs of students in the Success Lab as we implement our high tech/ high touch technology support for basic skills remediation approach, we also need more classified instructional assistant support.
+We are requesting the current temporary FT faculty be converted to tenure track to cover our increase in demand for accelerated reading and math courses in Delano and a new faculty on Panorama campus who to replace a current faculty member who will be reassigned to the Tutoring Center in Fall 2016 and will not be available to cover load in reading and writing sections.
+To address the needs of students in the Success Lab as we implement our high tech/ high touch technology support for basic skills remediation approach, we also need more faculty and classified instructional assistant support.

 We continue to analyze course curriculum and student learning outcome data as an integral part of our departmental goals.
-We want to keep our Exemplary Department status, as deemed at the state several times over the past ten years.
-In order to keep our standards high and continue to design courses, programs, and offer our excellent support services to all students on campus, we need more faculty and additional support from administration, classified staff, and student services at the College.
+We want to keep our Exemplary Department status, as deemed at the state level several times.
+In order to keep our standards high and continue to design courses and programs and to offer our excellent support services to all students on campus, we need more faculty and additional support from administration, classified staff, and student services at the College.

 IX.
 Forms Checklist (place a checkmark beside the forms listed below that are submitted as part of the Annual Update):